danygiguere/micro-services-example/README.md

 - Each time we add a route in a micro service, we need to map it in the application.yml (as a route)

 ### Installation
-- To install this project, make sure you have a mysql database running (Or you can use this dockerized db: https://github.com/danygiguere/docker_db).
+- To install this project, make sure you have a mysql database running
+- Or you can use this dockerized db: https://github.com/danygiguere/docker_db (Note that I'm not adding the h2 in-memory database to this example project).
-- Create two database: micro-services-example-users-service and micro-services-example-posts-service
+- Create two database: `micro-services-example-users-service` and `micro-services-example-posts-service`
-- Then start first the eureka-server, then the api-gateway and then the micro services (I'm not adding the h2 in-memory database to this example project).
+- Then start first the eureka-server, then the api-gateway and then the micro services.
 - If you want to see the eureka-server go to http://localhost:8010/ where you will see the api gateway and microservices instances registered with Eureka Server.
 - Then you can use the postman collection (in the postman folder) and you can do (for instance) a GET request to http://localhost:8080/posts-service/posts.
 - Note that the api-gateway is running on port 8080.
 The `/posts-service` part is the micro service name (`spring.application.name`) that you want to call and the `/posts` part is the route you want to reach in the microservice.